-This baby gift bundle of two binkys on their own little leashes and a matching drawstring carry bag is at the very Tip-Top of the Cutie-Pie Ranking & Rave Scale.
+This week's ScrapBusters Series brings you five great little-bit-o-fabric ideas, starting with today's perfect baby gift bundle of two binkys on their own little leashes and a matching drawstring carry bag.
+This project is at the very Tip-Top of the Cutie-Pie Ranking & Rave Scale.
 For those of you unfamiliar with the C.P.R.R.S., a project's ranking consists of the combined number and volume of "Ahhhhhhhhhhhhhs" generated at baby showers.
-It's an independent ranking, so don't even try to find it on Google.
-Our thanks to our pals at Michael Miller Fabrics for providing us with this absolutely wonderful fabric for our series of seven Baby Gift projects.

 Haunted Halloween: Wicked Apron - Sew4Home.
 Make This Look.
 J. Crew Ribbon Neckline Refashion Tutorial.
 October 25, 2009 7:56 am J.

 Crew- You’re killing me.
 I can’t keep up with all your fun shirts.
 I fell in love with this shirt from J. Crew.
 So here’s my imitation tutorial.
 I got this peachy pink fabric and cut a strip double the length of the neckline and about 2 inches wide.
 Fray check the sides.
 Beginning at the end of the collar make tucks and pin in place.
 Tuck in and out, around, up and down(however you want) around the entire colar, pinning in place as you go.
 Here’s an up close of how mine looks.
 Then you just need to stitch it in place.
 An up close… Free Maternity Patterns: Maternity Shirt Pattern.
 Maternity patterns are the best thing that ever happened to your budget.